alberdev/GridTimerView/README.md

 ## Description

 With `GridTimerView` you can show a schedule with timer controller.
-Each cell can manage multiple events with diferent durations.
+Each cell can manage multiple events with different durations.
 It's perfect for listing TV programs shows in a simulated table.
 And the good news is that you can customise most of these features with your own fonts, colors, sizes... and many more.

 - [x] Show multiple events for each cell
 - [x] Totally customizable